lucasATeixeira/Owasp.Top10.Proactive.Controls.Personal.Summary/README.md

-This is a simple personal summary from my owasp studies from [OWASP Top 10 Proactive Controls](https://top10proactive.owasp.org/) so I can easily index and remeber some topics
+This is a simple personal summary from my owasp studies from [OWASP Top 10 Proactive Controls](https://top10proactive.owasp.org/) so I can easily index and remeber some topics.

+TODO: project to consolidate everything.

 1. Implement Access Control
 	- Role Based Access Control (RBAC)